cloudflare/workers-docs/src/content/about/metrics.md

 This chart shows subrequests - requests triggered by calling `fetch` from within a Worker script - broken down by cache status.

-- Uncached - requests answered directly by your origin server or other servers responding to subrequests
+- **Uncached**: requests answered directly by your origin server or other servers responding to subrequests
-- Cached - requests answered by Cloudflare’s [cache](https://www.cloudflare.com/learning/cdn/what-is-caching/).
+- **Cached**: requests answered by Cloudflare’s [cache](https://www.cloudflare.com/learning/cdn/what-is-caching/).
 As Cloudflare caches more of your content, it accelerates content delivery and reduces load on your origin.

 ### Bandwidth